 What does community mean to you?

-As well as being part of BGDRUK, do you feel part of the wider running community?
+Do you feel part of the wider running community?

-Why do you think people should take up running?
+Why should people take up running?

 Why do you think people should get involved in The Big Half?

 The Big Half’s mission is to increase diversity and empower all runners.
 Get involved to be part of the change and to inspire others on their journeys to healthier lives.

 Tell us what you like about the We Run As One campaign